Mack Burton

 Nathaniel "Mack" Burton (born c.
-1939 - May 16, 2017) was a Canadian football player who played for the BC Lions.
+1939 – May 16, 2017) was an American professional football player who played for the BC Lions.
 He won the Grey Cup with them in 1964.
 He played college football at the San Jose State University.
 Burton was inducted into the San Jose State University Sports Hall of Fame.
-Burton was selected in the fifth round of the 1962 NFL Draft by the Chicago Bears, but did not play in the league.
+Burton was selected in the fifth round of the 1962 NFL draft by the Chicago Bears, but did not play in the league.